structurizr/java/docs/dynamic-diagram.md

 # Dynamic diagram

-In addition to the diagrams showing static structure, you can also create a simple Dynamic diagram.
-This can be useful when you want to show how elements in a static model collaborate at runtime to implement a user story, use case, feature, etc.

-The Dynamic diagram in Structurizr is based upon a [UML communication diagram](https://en.wikipedia.org/wiki/Communication_diagram) (previously known as a "UML collaboration diagram").
-This is similar to a [UML sequence diagram](https://en.wikipedia.org/wiki/Sequence_diagram) although it allows a free-form arrangement of diagram elements with numbered interactions to indicate ordering.
+A simple dynamic diagram can be useful when you want to show how elements in a static model collaborate at runtime to implement a user story, use case, feature, etc. This dynamic diagram is based upon a [UML communication diagram](https://en.wikipedia.org/wiki/Communication_diagram) (previously known as a "UML collaboration diagram").
+It is similar to a [UML sequence diagram](https://en.wikipedia.org/wiki/Sequence_diagram) although it allows a free-form arrangement of diagram elements with numbered interactions to indicate ordering.

 > Note: this page describes a feature that is not available to use with Structurizr's Free Plan.
 You can, however, render Dynamic diagrams using the [PlantUMLWriter](plantuml.md).